 The voters of the District approved the proposed appropriation budget for the General Fund.
 Appropriations are adopted at the program line item level.
 Appropriations established by the adoption of the budget constitute a limitation on expenditures (and encumbrances) that may be incurred.
 Appropriations lapse at the end of the fiscal year unless expended or encumbered.
 Encumbrances will lapse if not expended in the subsequent year.
 Supplemental appropriations may occur subject to legal restrictions, if the Board approves them because of a need that exists which was not determined at the time the budget was adopted.
-There were supplemental appropriations of \$5,832 for gifts and donations, revenue from a donations for sports programs and a mini grant from the Village of Gouverneur.
-There were no budget reductions for the year ending June 30, 2020.
+There were supplemental appropriations of \$5,267 for GTA mini-grant.
+There were no budget reductions for the year ending June 30, 2021.